This is the most complete guide to Gardens by the Bay in Singapore.

 Every 19:45 and 20:45, the Supertree Groves comes more alive in a dazzling musical light show.

 What’s more, the Gardens by the Bay Supertree Lights Show is free!
 For 12 minutes, lay on the grass or relax by any open space by the Supertree Grove.
 This has become a highlight and the best way to end your visit to the Gardens by the Bay.
+So, don’t forget to see the best light show in Singapore.

 19:45 and 20:45